gaborbernat/algo-notes/problem_solutions/conways_game_of_life.md

     }
 ```

-Note that we will count the neighbours when the value is `1` or `3`, which means there is a life
+Note that we will count the neighbors when the value is `1` or `3`, which means there is a life
 cell originally at that position.
 A position has value `2` means it originally empty but will
 has a live cell the next generation.
 At last, both `2` and `3` means that position will has a
 live cell, so at last we traverse around all positions and marks these positions as `1`.